cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 2) Once connected to the IT Container, install MAGIC-CTA-PIPE (e.g. in your home directory in the IT Container) following the tutorial here: https://github.com/ranieremenezes/magic-cta-pipe

+3) Do not forget to open the magic-lst environment with the command `conda activate magic-lst` before starting the analysis

-### DL0 to DL1 step
+### DL0 to DL1

-In this step we will convert the MAGIC and Monte Carlo (MC) Data Level (DL) 0 to DL1 (our goal is to reach DL3).
+In this step, we will convert the MAGIC and Monte Carlo (MC) Data Level (DL) 0 to DL1 (our goal is to reach DL3).

-3) Now copy all the python scripts available here to your preferred directory (e.g. /fefs/aswg/workspace/yourname/yourprojectname) in the IT Container, as well as the files `config_general.yaml`, `MAGIC_runs.txt` and `LST_runs.txt`.
+Now copy all the python scripts available here to your preferred directory (e.g. /fefs/aswg/workspace/yourname/yourprojectname) in the IT Container, as well as the files `config_general.yaml`, `MAGIC_runs.txt` and `LST_runs.txt`.

 The file `config_general.yaml` must contain the telescope IDs and the directories with the MC data, as shown below:
 ```